In this article, you will find information on:

-Why can’t I select an arbitrary date range of my choice?
+Why can’t I choose an arbitrary date range?

 What is a queue?
 Is this a ring group?

-Queue is a generic term that includes Talkdesk ring groups today and will include e-mail, SMS, and text groupings in the future.
+“Queue” is a generic term that includes Talkdesk ring groups and also email, SMS, and chat groupings.

 Why are there so many queues in the dropdown?

 The system remembers every queue for which a result has been created.
-There is not a way to remove unwanted choices; however, a search is available.
+There is no way to remove unwanted choices.
+However, a search option is available.

 Why can’t I multi-select a group of queues?

 A separate leaderboard is calculated for every Measure and Queue combination for single dates, current week, last week, current month, and last month.
-Calculating every possible combination of user-selected queues in addition to this would involve excessive computations, resulting in a poor user experience.
+Note: Allowing multi-select of queues is being considered as a future enhancement.

 How is the average calculated?

 The performer results displayed across all pages of the individual leaderboard are averaged.
-The average is not weighted, meaning it is calculated irrespective of the volume of each result; pagination of results affects the average in no way.
+The average is not weighted, meaning it is calculated irrespective of the volume of each result.
+The pagination of results does not affect the average in any way.

 There is no calculated goal for the leaderboard being viewed.
-This can be for several reasons; however, the most likely reason is due to inadequate historical results (fewer than a seven-day minimum) needed to establish an automated goal.
+This can be for several reasons, however, the most likely reason is due to inadequate historical results (less than a seven-day minimum) needed to establish an automated goal.